schambersnh/schambersnh.github.io/about.md

 ### Projects
-* [Textbook Exchange](https://github.com/schambersnh/school/tree/master/courses/cs619): Taught myself SQL, design patterns, and the Amazon Product Advertising API
+* [Textbook Exchange](https://github.com/schambersnh/school/tree/master/courses/cs619): An application written in Java utilizing a SQL database.
+Prior to this class, I had no knowledge of SQL, and that was fun to learn on the fly.
+I utilized a few popular design patterns and the Amazon Product Advertising API to look up text book information and pictures by ISBN.
-* [SPDY vs HTTP /1.1](https://github.com/schambersnh/school/tree/master/spdy): Developed a testing framework in python using Selenium Webdriver to control a network emulator
+* [SPDY vs HTTP /1.1](https://github.com/schambersnh/school/tree/master/spdy): I did an empirical research project as part of my undergraduate focusing on comparing performance between HTTP /1.1 and SPDY.
+SPDY was the hip new Google proprietary protocol at the time, and it was eventually approved as the working base of HTTP / 2.0, a much needed upgrade.
+I developed a testing framework in python using Selenium Webdriver to control a network emulator in the middle of my laptop and a webserver to gather mass amounts of data for analysis.
-* [Anytime vs Realtime Heuristic Search for Online Planning](https://github.com/UNH-Robotics/real-time-search): Wrote simulation code to compare realtime and anytime heuristic planning for robots\\[-0.75em]
+* [Anytime vs Realtime Heuristic Search for Online Planning](https://github.com/UNH-Robotics/real-time-search): Wrote simulation code to compare realtime and anytime heuristic planning for robots.
+My team's paper was accepted into [SoCS](http://socs17.dreamhosters.com/) in 2016.
-* [Chemistry Tutoring Placement](https://github.com/UNH-Chemistry-Tutoring-Placement): Utilized combinatorial optimization algorithms to help the chemistry department map tutors to tutees
+* [Chemistry Tutoring Placement](https://github.com/UNH-Chemistry-Tutoring-Placement): Utilized combinatorial optimization algorithms to help the chemistry department map tutors to tutees.
+My team was responsible for the tree search, while another team tried an iterative local search.
+This project was originally unappealing to me, but after thinking about it more, and realizing that if 300 students had to be placed in 10 study groups, that's a massive state space of 10^300 possible solutions!
+It was fun competing to see who could get the better solution with such a complex problem.

 ### Contact me